-To apply, please submit a resume and letter of interest/cover letter to email@example.com.
+To apply, please submit a resume and letter of interest/cover letter to email@example.com by February 3, 2020.

-Full-Time Child and Adolescent Therapist (posted March 12, 2019)
+Full-Time Child and Adolescent Therapist (multiple openings)

 1. Must have minimum educational attainment of Master’s degree in field of Social Work, Counseling, Marriage and Family Therapy, or Clinical Psychology from an accredited program.

-4. Must have experience working in a clinical setting, providing direct services to clients.
+3. Must have experience working in a clinical setting, providing direct services to clients.

-5. Must possess clinical licensure, or be in the process of working towards hours for licensure examination.
-Must complete licensure exam and attain clinical licensure within 6 months of attaining required hours.
+4. Must possess clinical licensure, or be in the process of working towards hours for licensure examination.
+Must complete licensure exam and attain clinical licensure within 6 months of attaining required hours

-6. Must be able to lift 10 pounds.
+5. Must be able to lift 5 pounds.

 To apply, please email resume and letter of interest/cover letter to firstname.lastname@example.org by January 17, 2020.